All Products

 • Automatic addition: After you enable WAF protection for a cloud service instance or add a domain name to WAF in CNAME record mode, the instance or domain name is automatically added as a protected object.

-• Manual addition: If you want to configure domain name-level protection rules for an Application Load Balancer (ALB) instance, Classic Load Balancer (CLB) instance, or Elastic Compute Service (ECS) instance for which you enable WAF protection, you can manually add the domain names as protected objects.
+• Manual addition: If you want to configure protection rules for domain names that are used by Application Load Balancer (ALB) instances, Classic Load Balancer (CLB) instances, Elastic Compute Service (ECS) instances, or Network Load Balancer (NLB) instances, you can manually add the domain names as protected objects.
 For more information, see Manually add protected objects.

 In different access modes, you can use different methods to add protected objects to WAF.